How to paint a wooden deck : step-by-step instructions

 For a step-by-step guide, we met with one of the contractors in our network, Felix Deblois-Beaucage, as he and his team were working on a wooden deck renovation project.
 Here, we’ll go over the five main steps of this process.

-Here’s how to paint a wooden deck!
+What are the steps to paint a wooden deck/patio?

 1- Clean the surface of the wooden deck